gis-ops/tutorials/qgis/QGIS_SimplePlugin.md

 #### Reload plugin

-Whenever you replace the plugin code with a newer version, make sure to use the **Plugin Reloader** plugin to reload the plugin, instead of restarting QGIS.
+Whenever you replace the plugin code with a newer version, make sure to use the **Plugin Reloader** plugin to reload your own plugin, instead of restarting QGIS.

-Note, this only works for code alterations outside of the main `__init__.py`.
+Note, you'll have to restart if you alter the root `__init__.py` and/or functions which are only executed once like `initGui()`.

 #### Troubleshooting

-- if you can't access `pyrcc5`, it might not be installed on your system for mysterious reasons.
-In that case, please try `sudo apt-get install pyqt5-dev-tools`, which should contain `pyrcc5`.

 - if you don't see the plugin in the manager after a QGIS restart, check you didn't accidentally set the `experimental` flag by allowing experimental plugins in *Plugin Manager* ► *Settings*.

 - if you experience a Python error, you likely did something wrong in the previous steps.
 Best bet: start from scratch before you dump an inconceivable amount of time in finding the bug.
-Also, check our [QGIS Plugin 101]().
+Also, check our [QGIS Plugin 101](https://gis-ops.com/qgis-3-plugin-tutorial-plugin-development-reference-guide/).

 ## Qt Designer